jiawang0713/BSM-net/README.md

 ### trade_net

+**Data source**: The datasets are publicly accessible downloaded from <http://www.cepii.fr/CEPII/en/bdd_modele/presentation.asp?id=37> for the trade data set, and <https://datacatalog.worldbank.org/dataset/world-development-indicators> for the WDI data set.

 #### ----- codes

 * `preprocessing.R`: R codes to construct the node-level features X based on WDIs and the adjacency matrix Y based on trade values.